Computing the ideal class monoid of an order: Weak equivalence classes

 \begin{cor} Let $I$ and $J$ be two weakly equivalent fractional $R$-ideals, and let $S$ be their multiplicator ring.
 Then

-and $(I:J)$ is a fractional ideal invertible in $S$.
+and $(I:J)$ is an invertible fractional $S$-ideal.
 In particular, $I\simeq J$ if and only if $(I:J)$ is a principal fractional $S$-ideal. \end{cor} \begin{proof} Let $S$ be the multiplicator ring of $I$ and $J$.
-If $I$ and $J$ are weakly equivalent, we show in the proof of Proposition \ref{prop:weakeq} that $(I:J)$ is invertible in $S$ and $I=(I:J)J$.
-In particular, if $(I:J)$ is principal, then $I$ and $J$ are isomorphic.
+If $I$ and $J$ are weakly equivalent, we show in the proof of Proposition \ref{prop:weakeq} that $(I:J)$ is an invertible fractional $S$-ideal and $I=(I:J)J$.
+In particular, if $(I:J)$ is a principal fractional $S$-ideal, then $I$ and $J$ are isomorphic.

 Conversely, if $I=xJ$ for some $x\in K^\times$ then

 which concludes the proof. \end{proof}

 Finally, knowing the weak equivalence classes allows us to reconstruct the isomorphism classes.
 Let $S$ be an over-order of $R$ and define